 Despite being one of the most important inventions of mankind, electricity will always remain a potentially dangerous utility.
 As a result, it must be handled with extreme care to avoid any potential danger.
 As a homeowner, it is your sole duty to ensure that your electrical system is in proper working condition.
-The wiring system in your house plays a significant role in carrying and transporting the electrical energy drawn by the electrical fittings and devices in your premises.
+The wiring system in your house plays a significant role in carrying and transporting the electrical energy drawn by the electrical fittings and devices on your premises.

-Different types of electrical cables have been used over the years to provide workplaces, homes and businesses with electricity.
+Different types of electrical cables have been used over the years to provide workplaces, homes, and businesses with electricity.
 As technological advancements in the field of electricity are rapidly evolving so are the Australian standards toward the production and use of electrical cables.

 Initially, electrical installations involved the use of sheathed wires and were installed in most government structures, workplaces and residential homes between the 1880s and 1910s.
 After this period, the installations mainly involved the utilisation of Vulcanised Indian Rubber (VIR) electric cables to make up the wiring system of most homes as well as other buildings.